 Curtin is required by a 2004 amendment of the Disability Services Act 1993 (WA) to prepare and lodge a DAIP.
-The Disability Services Commission (DSC) is mandated to receive the plan and to require annual reporting in Curtin’s Annual Report.
-Curtin is also required to report to the DSC each July on the progress of its plan.
+The Department of Communities is mandated to receive the plan and to require annual reporting in Curtin’s Annual Report.
+Curtin is also required to report to the Department of Communities each July on the progress of its plan.
 A full review of the DAIP must be undertaken every five years.

 This plan replaces Curtin’s 2012–2017 DAIP.
 It seeks to consolidate our previous achievements in improving access and inclusion and further embed universal design thinking and practice into all that we do.

-The seven outcomes of the DAIP have been prescribed by the DSC.
+The seven outcomes of the DAIP have been prescribed by the Department of Communities.
 The strategies identified to achieve these outcomes have been developed following a comprehensive review and community consultation process, involving students, staff and community members, conducted between September and November 2016.

 The implementation of the DAIP is the responsibility of all Curtin staff and is led by the Disability Access and Inclusion Committee.

 “I work with students, looking at their health circumstances – whether it’s a long-term disability, chronic illness or temporary condition – and how it impacts upon their capacity to undertake their studies.
 Then, I look at reasonable adjustments that can be made to ensure equal participation in all aspects of their study.